SoftUni-Internal/interactive-content/EN/00-Syntax-Functions-Statements/06-Homework.md

 [task-description]
 ## Description

 Create a program that receives a **number** and five operations.
-Perform the operations **sequentially** by starting with the **input number** and using the result of every operation as starting point for the next one.
+Perform the operations **sequentially** by starting with the **input number** and using the result of every operation as a starting point for the next one.
 Print the result of every operation in order.
 The operations can be one of the following:

 -   **chop**  - divide the number by two
 -   **dice** - find the square root of the number